zynine-/HDHRViewerV2.bundle/README.md

 - Chrome - Disable HTML5 player if there are playback issues.

 ### Limited compatibility
 - HTC M7 (Android 5) - Use External Player (VLC) but doesn't seem to transcode?
+Refer to Known Anomalies->Android support
 - Firefox - Disable HTML5 player
 - Plex Media Player (PMP) - PMS does not transcode to PMP, therefore high bandwidth required.
 No remote viewing capabilities, maybe possible with VPN but still requires high bandwidth.